Southern Islands: History

-Plans

 Aerial perspective of Kusu Island, Singapore.
 Shot in 2016.

-In November 2006, the Singapore Tourism Board announced plans to develop the six islands off the southern tip of Sentosa into a tourist attraction.
+In November 2006, the STB announced plans to develop the six islands off the southern tip of Sentosa into a tourist attraction.
 These islands include the Sisters' Island, Kusu Island, Lazarus Island and Saint John's Island, which draw at least 100,000 visitors a year.
 These are mainly pilgrims, campers, day-trippers and canoeists.

-This, as STB's S$12 billion Sentosa master plan — which includes HarbourFront and the Southern Islands — is expected to be completed ahead of schedule in 2010.
+This, STB's S$12 billion Sentosa master plan — which includes HarbourFront and the Southern Islands — was expected to be completed ahead of schedule in 2010.
 The STB intends to tap on the momentum of the Sentosa Integrated resort bid and extend investor interest to the islands nearby.

 Over the years, there have been several suggestions on how to develop the islands, from turning them into a centre for water sports, to developing eco-tourism and promoting fishing.
 Even a retirement village was promoted.
 However, these plans did not materialise.

 The STB reckoned that the time was ripe to attract investors to develop the islands, which lies about a 20-minute ferry ride from the Singapore Cruise Centre and 30 minutes from Marina South Pier.

 Exploring the potential of developing land around the Marina Bay and Sentosa areas, the STB has concluded that enhancing the lush greenery and natural foliage of the Southern Islands will make them irresistible as a tourist destination.
 The Southern Islands currently has a Chinese temple, natural ecosystems and a resort-like atmosphere.
-Therefore, it is conceivable to turn some of them into a resort island, a cultural site or an interactive rainforest park.
+Therefore, it was conceivable to turn some of them into a resort island, a cultural site or an interactive rainforest park.